 The fan setting indicates how your heating or cooling system is distributing the heat in your home.
 If you see an "O" on the display, it means that the air is being distributed passively—that is, naturally through vents in rooms throughout your house.
 The O will disappear when you turn off Fan Mode (a good way to save energy).

 The timer setting allows you to automatically set your heating or cooling system on a schedule.
 If you press the up arrow, it will cycle through various time increments starting at either half an hour (for heat) or three hours (for cool).
 The down arrow can be used for fine adjustments if needed.
 Once you have chosen the right time increment, press the down arrow to move through all of your settings.

 Once you are satisfied with your choices, use the up or down arrows to choose "ON" and then hit enter.
 You can set as many timers as needed—simply repeat this process for each one!
 Your heating system will start working in accordance with your schedule.

 An easy-to-read thermostat may or may not include this reading, since not every homeowner uses it.
 The humidity level is represented in your thermostat by a set of bars.
 A full bar means that the room has reached optimum humidity levels and no further cooling is necessary.
 The more empty bars you see, the less humid it currently feels to be inside—over time, these will fill up as needed until they reach an optimal balance again.

 Still not sure about how to use a digital thermostat?
 Let us help.
-Just call the Moncrief Air office, and we will walk you through your system.
-We’re your Atlanta heating and cooling team.
+Just call the Moncrief Heating and Air Conditioning office, and we will walk you through your system.
+We're your HVAC experts in Atlanta, Roswell, and Sandy Springs.

 Want more information about caring for your furnace?
 Read: How to Test Your Heating System.